SenseNet/docs.sensenet.com/content/concepts/content-types/12-tasklist.md

 metaDescription: "sensenet Tasklist"
 ---

-A List type for storing Tasks.
+A [List](/concepts/content-types/08-contentlist) type for storing Tasks.

 # Features

+No special features for this type.

 # Parent type